- Facilitator and lover of of extraordinary, uncomfortable, life-changing conversations

-I believe impact happens in Relationship.
-The impact most of us desire happens in Right Relationship.
+I believe impact only & always happens in Relationship.
+The impact we desire most happens in Right Relationship.

 I believe what we create is our magic and our medicine – the stories, the words we speak and write, what we create or destroy with our hands, the wake we leave when we engage with people and the world.

 I believe we all have a place in this world.
 I believe we belong to each other.
-I believe our collective failure to honor this belonging is breaking our hearts and quite literally killing us (some more swiftly and brutally than others, but none of us survives the heartbreak).
+I believe our collective failure to honor this belonging is breaking our hearts and quite literally killing us (some more swiftly and brutally than others, but none of us survives the heartbreak and violence of it).
 I believe the longing of our souls to be connected and to be with one another is a pure and true thing, and we have become confused about how to go about being with ourselves and each other.
-I believe we can learn to belong to each other again.
+I believe we can learn to be with each other again.

 I believe we are all capable of committing violence and harm, and we are all capable of giving and experiencing love and healing.
 I believe we are responsible to ourselves and to each other for learning the difference.
-I believe we are responsible for teaching each other the difference once we have learned.
+I believe we are responsible for living the difference once we have learned.

-I believe in the power of choice.
-I believe in the power of redemption.
+I believe in the power of decisions.
 I believe in the power of grace.
 I believe in the power of wisdom and inquiry over judgement to reveal right action.
 I believe in the power of right action (and not simply good intentions) to heal us individually and collectively.

-I believe love has good intentions, and love is right action.
+I believe love has good intentions, and love is aligned action.
 I believe in the power of responsibility and accountability.

 I believe the hand of the Divine is in everything, even when I cannot see it.
 I believe what I can see is only a small part of a greater story.
-I believe wise and courageous teachers can show us the landscape when the path before us is too narrow a focus.
+I believe wise and courageous teachers don’t show us “the way”, but rather show us the landscape when the path before us is too narrow a focus.